Shlepping with Zombies

 A foot, one hand, a couple of forearms slipped past the slightly ajar edge of the conference room door, slowly opening wider against-Mildred’s-best-efforts.
 All our bodies slammed into the metal surface, stopped its progress, Danny Boy’s girth a big plus.

-Mildred stepped away, poked and shoved the limbs back through the narrow gap her with her weapon of choice, the mop handle, its head long discarded.
-Who growled and groaned the loudest, our side or the zombies–who knew?
-One certainty.
-Mildred’s broad and in-depth knowledge of English expletives awed me.
+Mildred stepped away, poked and shoved the limbs back through the narrow gap with her weapon of choice, the mop handle, its head long discarded.
+As we struggled to close the door, I had no idea which “team” growled and groaned the loudest, ours or the zombies?
+One certainty–Mildred awed me with her broad and in-depth knowledge of English expletives.

 “Please don’t use that word,” said Dan.